 Rick served in state government as counsel to the state deputy comptroller for New York City.
 Immediately before joining Arent Fox, Rick was a partner in the real estate department at another prominent firm.

 Publications, Presentations, & Recognitions

 Rick has served as moderator, speaker, and panelist at conferences, webinars, and symposia on real estate finance, governance, and tax issues involving nonprofit, health care, independent school, and public/private sector participants.
-Rick has been selected for inclusion in the New York edition of Super Lawyers magazine – Metro Edition list since 2008.
-He has also been recommended in The Legal 500 US 2016-2019 for Not-for-Profit.
+Rick has been ranked by Chambers USA for New York, Real Estate: Finance.
+In addition, Rick has been recommended in The Legal 500 US 2016-2020 for Not-for-Profit.
+He has also been selected for inclusion in the New York edition of Super Lawyers magazine – Metro Edition list since 2008.
 He is a member of Arent Fox’s Real Estate and Public Finance groups, each rated in the top tier nationally in the 2020 “Best Law Firms” rankings that are published by US News & World Report and Best Lawyers.

 Life Beyond the Law